scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/negative-testing-strategy-reckless-sleuth.md

 # Negative Testing Strategy [`reckless-sleuth`]

-In this article you will learn about `reckless-sleuth` the negative test which demonstrates the authentication mechanisms are working.
+In this article you will learn about `reckless-sleuth`, the negative test which demonstrates the authentication mechanisms are working.

 ## What does `reckless-sleuth` do?